 We chatted with Méline Van Slyke, Director of Human Resources at CBRE Limited, the Canadian arm of the world’s largest commercial real estate services firm.
-Méline shares her story of how the HR team is focused on providing analytics to business leaders that line up with what they need to support decision making.
+In this HR analytics case study, Méline shares the story of how her team provides analytics to business leaders aligned to key initiatives.
+Consequently, this data informs decisions for the business.

-For Méline and her team, being a true business partner means listening to the pain points and information needs of the business, and going to the data for insight that can guide decision making.
+Méline and her team are true business partners.
+They listen to the pain points and information needs of the business.
+And they look to the data for insights to guide decision making.

 1. How has the conversation changed with your Managing Offices as you have evolved your analytics?

-This extra visibility into our recruitment data led to a desire to see talent analytics on our existing employee base to allow us to more easily identify gaps which tie to our Strategic Recruitment Initiatives.
+This extra visibility into our recruitment data led to a desire to see talent analytics on our existing employee base.
+We wanted to more easily identify gaps tied to our Strategic Recruitment Initiatives.

 Our talent conversations are now supported by real data rather than ‘gut feel’.
 We also have much better visibility into important comparatives, such as how different offices compare to each other and to the company overall.